mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology-archive.md

 ### Generalisation of Results

 Generalisation is one of the guiding principles of DBR.
 While results are intertwined with context, designs should be assessed for generalisation to other settings.
 Explore this in more detail - draw out a debate on how situated learning in this context - and wider debate is.

-- More than one iteration.
+More than one iteration.
-- In different settings
+In different settings
-- Using different with different software
+Using different with different software

 This is potentially complex to describe but worth it if wanting to talk about generalisation.

-NOTE - This could be dropped or picked up again in the limitations section

-The process of exploring this guided the development of the research questions.

 <!--
+Generalisation is covered in this thesis.

+https://docs.google.com/document/d/1GQf0OvKs07tY-VKDnB7K94F_kHVW7M1Vz0NlLm1t1WE/edit
-Generalisation is covered in this thesis. https://docs.google.com/document/d/1GQf0OvKs07tY-VKDnB7K94F_kHVW7M1Vz0NlLm1t1WE/edit Imagining a constructionist game-based pedagogical model: Using tabletop role-playing game creation to enhance literature education in high school English classes -->
+Imagining a constructionist game-based pedagogical model: Using tabletop role-playing game creation to enhance literature education in high school English classes -->